untilde/paketti-manual/README.md

 The original Paketti Manual projects was started by @untilde, thanks a lot for that.
 He donated it to me, @esaruoho - and I started tweaking it a bit.

 Paketti is a project by Esa Ruoho, a.k.a Lackluster (@esaruoho).
-More information [here](https://github.com/esaruoho/org.lackluster.Paketti.xrnx/blob/master/README.md#thanks).
+More information [here](https://github.com/esaruoho/paketti/blob/master/README.md#thanks).
-This documentation was originally started by @un

 # Index